CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     This process generates a `matrix.txt` file, containing the results of 36 x 36 pairwise comparisons, calculated using the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) metric.

     --8<-- "tbl/matrix.md"

-    ???
-Hint "Hint on intermediate files"
-        It is possible to export all intermediate files, as well as a file indicating coverage with the flag `--e`.
-        Examples:

-        ```bash
-        ./pheno-ranker -r individuals.json --e
-        ./pheno-ranker -r individuals.json --e my_fav_id
-        ```
-        The intermediate files can be used for further processing (e.g., import to a database).
-The file `*coverage.coverage_stats.json` has stats on the coverage of each term in the cohort.

      The matrix can be processed to obtain a heatmap: